6i-software/vba-monologger/src/under-the-hood/log-severity-levels.md

 ---
-description: Understand the concept of log severity levels in VBA Monologger.
-Learn how to classify and filter log messages by their importance using standard severity levels
+description: Learn how to classify and filter log messages by their importance using standard severity levels.
 ---

 ## Concept